 - 1. Be a bank, insurance company, independent investment counselor, or investment adviser as defined by the Registered Investment Advisers Act of 1940. - 2.
 Clearly articulate the investment strategy that will be followed, provide historical performance associated with the strategy, and document that the strategy is consistent with the IPS guidelines. - 3.
-Provide historical quarterly performance numbers calculated on a timeweighted basis, based on a composite of all fully discretionary accounts of similar investment style, and reported net and gross of fees. - 4.
+Provide historical quarterly performance numbers calculated on a time-weighted basis, based on a composite of all fully discretionary accounts of similar investment style, and reported net and gross of fees. - 4.
 Provide detailed information on the history of the firm, key personnel, key clients, fee schedule, and support personnel. - 5.
 Selected firms shall have no outstanding legal judgments or past judgments which may reflect negatively upon the firm's ability to perform. - 6.
 Demonstrate the absence of conflict of interest. - 7.
-Offer a competitive fee structure.
+Offer a competitive fee structure. - 8.
+Managers will be evaluated for their Environmental, Social, Governance (ESG) policies, practices and engagement on a regular basis.

-Duties and Responsibilities of the Money Managers
+Duties and Responsibilities of the Investment Managers